 - Associate of Applied Science in Environmental Landscape Management Technology

-- Prepares students for careers working with natural resources and sustainable landscape technologies.
+- The Environmental Landscape Management Technology AAS degree will develop skills and knowledge in Landscape Technology, Biology and Environmental Science to prepare students for careers working with natural resources and sustainable landscape technologies.
 Students who complete the degree will have a broad background in science and the technical skills to construct, maintain and monitor sustainable landscape systems such as bioswales, greenroofs and environmental restoration projects.

-- Less Than One-Year Certificate in Landscape Service Technician
+- Less Than One-Year Landscape Service Technician Certificate

 While in the program, students must fulfill PCC’s basic requirements for English and math.
 Consult a department advisor with respect to program planning and degree requirements.